MikkelGodsk/Masters-thesis/README.md

 # Masters-thesis
-Code for my master's thesis
+Code for my master's thesis.

+## Setup

 ## Note on reproducibility